 When you understand their definition of a "win," you can tailor every part of your pitch, demo, and proposal to their specific goals.
 It allows you to connect the dots between their current pain points and their desired future state, with your solution as the bridge.
 This approach is the core of value-based selling, as it prioritizes delivering unique value by aligning your offerings with their specific needs.
 Instead of just selling a product, you’re selling an outcome.
 This question helps you define that outcome from the very beginning, ensuring you and your customer are working toward the same goal and building a relationship based on mutual success.

-Define Their Desired Outcomes
+Questions That Define Desired Outcomes

 Once you ask what success looks like, your next step is to get specific.
 "Success" is a broad concept, so you need to help your prospect articulate what it actually means for their team and their business.
 Is it about hitting a specific revenue target, improving operational efficiency, or reducing customer churn?
 The more detailed their answer, the better you can position your solution.